 2. Get Insights into Sales Calls with Einstein Call Coaching

-Sales and Inside Sales managers will get a big productive boost with this Salesforce Sales Cloud Summer ’20.
+Sales and Inside Sales managers will get a big productive boost with this Sales Summer ’20.
 It gives sales managers insights about their teams’ sales calls to surface coachable moments.
 Managers can play recordings of conversations to gain visibility into mentions of competitors, products, custom keywords, pricing discussions, and next steps.

 Why: Einstein Call Coaching is a new feature available for sales managers that offers the ability to see insights and trends surfaced from sales calls.
 Calls are recorded and analyzed for mentions of specific keywords and phrases.